-Having this sort of “clinical awareness” about your brain, hormones, glands, nervous system, etc. allows you to recognize that you have organs and systems that CAN be better understood, regulated and managed.
-The primary challenge therefore becomes learning HOW to regulate and manage your inner world.
+Having this sort of “clinical awareness” about your brain, hormones, glands, nervous system, etc. allows you to recognize that you have organs and systems that CAN be better understood, regulated, and managed.
+The primary challenge, therefore, becomes learning HOW to regulate and manage your inner world.
 You now have the permission to shift your attention away from beating yourself up, and instead, start the much needed emotional healing and mastery process.
 Great news, right?!

-It is important to understand that people with BPD (having “PTSD moments”) quite often experience their mind as “scattered or racing”, with many random thoughts and assumptions about “hurtful things” they believe are happening or going to happen.
+It is important to understand that people with BPD (having “PTSD moments”) quite often experience their mind as “scattered or racing”, with many random thoughts and assumptions about “hurtful things” they believe are happening or are going to happen.
 There is much irrationality to this kind of thinking, but nonetheless it is understandable if you look at it from the angle of trauma, a person’s history, and activation of the fight, flight, freeze response.

-If you were randomly re-experiencing all the sensations of past trauma (feeling genuinely threatened) you would want to try and figure out different ways to avoid this kind of emotional suffering as life continued on.
-You would be hyper-vigilant towards things you perceived as being potentially threatening.
+If you were randomly re-experiencing all the sensations of past trauma (feeling genuinely threatened) you would want to try and figure out different ways to stay safe and avoid this kind of emotional suffering as life continued on.
+You would be hyper-vigilant towards things you perceived as potentially threatening.
 You would use all your brain power to think about ways to stay safe… hence experiencing so many thoughts.

-But trying to “stay safe” doing all this cognitive (thinking) work becomes a very heavy emotional task, since our thoughts are inseparably connected to our emotions.
+But trying to “stay safe” doing all this cognitive (thinking) work becomes a very heavy emotional task since our thoughts are inseparably connected to our emotions.
 Indeed, whenever we are engaged in a thought process, the immediate consequence will be an emotion (or set of emotions).
 So if you perceived many things and people in your environment as potentially threatening, or believed you knew how things were going to unfold, you would tend to experience a combination of fear, anxious anticipation, plus whatever other emotions came from all these thoughts.

 Understanding that you didn’t ask for things to be difficult in life is crucial to developing a willingness to continue moving forward with your learning.
 You aren’t “bad” because things have been difficult or dysfunctional at times, even though I completely understand how you could initially believe this to be true about yourself.

-Many of us are literally born with enhanced emotional sensitivity in our brain, and therefore also have increased vulnerability for developing conditions like BPD.
+Many of us are literally born with enhanced emotional sensitivity in our brain, and therefore, also have increased vulnerability for developing conditions like BPD.
 It isn’t necessarily a bad thing to be “neurologically unique” like this (to feel things so intensely, so deeply, and so often) but it does require certain training/understanding in order to balance, to function, and to thrive in your body as it is, and in the world as it is.
 I often compare mastering BPD to learning how to surf a large ocean wave, and that for some of us, this ability MUST be developed because nature has required it of us.

-If you have ever participated in sports that require learning balance, you will recall that it can be both frustrating to learn but exhilarating to continue once mastered.
-Likewise, I believe learning how to master BPD is all about finding the right balance within yourself, and that when you start mastering certain skills, you can enjoy the life experience much more.
+If you have ever participated in sports that require learning balance, you may recall that it can be frustrating to learn but exhilarating to continue once mastered.
+Likewise, I believe learning how to master BPD is all about finding the right balance within yourself, and that when you start mastering certain skills, you can then enjoy the life experience much more.
 If you would like to read further about how this balance in sports analogy can apply to BPD, click here to see my skateboarding article!